dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 ```

+One wrinkle worth noting: an intermediate can have more than one issuer.
+CAs sometimes have their intermediate signed by two different roots, so that clients trusting either root can validate the chain.
+Let's Encrypt used this approach — see [Extending Android Device Compatibility](https://letsencrypt.org/2020/12/21/extending-android-compatibility) — to maintain compatibility with older Android devices that didn't trust the ISRG Root X1.
+The same E5 intermediate shown above was also signed by the older DST Root CA X3.
+The subject/issuer chain picture holds, but path building can involve choosing between multiple valid paths to a trusted root.

 ### Extension fields

-It also appears that the x509 v3 extensions on the certificate state what a certificate is allowed to be used for.
+The x509 v3 extensions also declare what a certificate is allowed to be used for.

-I manually copied the entire certificate contents for both the end entity and the intermediate (the sections between "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----" in the `openssl s_client` output) into files named *end-entity* and *intermediate* for this exercise:
+I copied the PEM blocks from the `openssl s_client` output into files named *end-entity* and *intermediate*:

 The end entity cert;
 ```bash